Barbara Strozzi: Early life and childhood

 Barbara Strozzi (at birth, Barbara Valle) was born in Venice in 1619 to a woman known as "La Greghetta" (in other sources she is also referred to as Isabella Griega or Isabella Garzoni).
 She was baptized in the church of Santa Sofia in the Cannaregio district of Venice.
-Although Barbara's birth certificate does not provide information on her father's identity, it is assumed that her biological father may have been Giulio Strozzi, a poet and librettist, a very influential figure in seventeenth-century Venice.
-Giulio Strozzi was a member of the Accademia degli Incogniti, one of the largest and most prestigious intellectual academies in Europe and a major political and social force in the Republic of Venice and beyond.
+Although her birth certificate does not state her father's identity, it is assumed that her biological father was Giulio Strozzi, a poet and librettist, and a very influential figure in seventeenth-century Venice.
+He was a member of the Accademia degli Incogniti, one of the largest and most prestigious intellectual academies in Europe and a major political and social force in the Republic of Venice and beyond.
 He wrote in many literary media, for example, poetry, operas, prose, plays and lyrics for songs.
-Little is known about Barbara's mother, but historians suspect that Isabella was a servant of Giulio, as both Barbara and Isabella lived in Giulio's household and were listed in his will.
+Little is known about Barbara's mother, but historians suspect that Isabella was a servant of Giulio, as both Barbara and her mother lived in Giulio's household and were listed in his will.
 Although Barbara was an illegitimate child, her father Giulio referred to her as his "adoptive daughter" and was instrumental in helping her establish her career as a musician later in her life.
 Barbara grew up in a household frequented by the greatest literary and musical minds of the age.

 More detailed accounts of Barbara's life concern the end of her childhood and early adolescence.
-Throughout her childhood, Venice had suffered plagues that had killed much of its population.
+Throughout her childhood, Venice had suffered plagues that killed much of its population.
 Barbara and her mother survived.
 She reached the age of 12 by the first Festa della Salute in 1631.
-By this time, she had begun to develop as a musician and started to demonstrate virtuosic vocal talent.
+By this time, she had begun to develop as a musician and to demonstrate virtuosic vocal talent.
 Alongside this, she developed the ability to accompany herself on the lute or theorbo.
-In her book Sounds and Sweet Airs, historian Anna Beer states that Strozzi's musical gifts became more evident at the time of her early adolescence, which led Giulio to arrange lessons in composition for her with one of the leading composers at the time, Francesco Cavalli.
+In her book Sounds and Sweet Airs, historian Anna Beer states that Strozzi's musical gifts became more evident in her early adolescence, which led Giulio to arrange lessons in composition for her with one of the leading composers, Francesco Cavalli.
 By the age of 15, Barbara was described as "la virtuosissima cantatrice di Giulio Strozzi" (Giulio Strozzi's extremely virtuosic singer).
-Around Barbara's 16th birthday, Giulio actively started to publicise her musical talents, ensuring dedications of works for her.
+Around Barbara's 16th birthday, Giulio started to publicise her talents, ensuring dedications of works for her.
 Giulio subsequently established the Accademia degli Unisoni, a subsidiary of the Incogniti, which welcomed musicians into the privileged social circle.
-Unisoni, operating from the Strozzi household ensured Barbara opportunities of performing as a singer, as well as semi-public performances of her own works.
+Unisoni, operating from the Strozzi household, ensured Barbara opportunities of performing as a singer, as well as semi-public performances of her own works.
 In 1637, at the age of 18, Barbara took her father's last name, Strozzi, keeping it until her death.